aws-samples/aws-iot-robot-connectivity-samples-ros2/README.md

 2. **Angular Velocity**: This component represents the desired angular velocity (or rotational speed) of the robot around the x, y, and z axes.
 For mobile robots, usually only the z component is used, which corresponds to the rotation around the vertical axis (yaw angle).

 By publishing velocity commands to the `cmd_vel` topic, a node (e.g., a controller, a navigation stack, or a user interface) can control the movement of the robot.
-We will publish the cmd_vel message from O3DE simulation to IoT core as MQTT topic.

 ## Security